-- Lands protected under the National Parks and Wildlife Act 1974 including National Parks, reserves and other areas covered by a Conservation Agreement or Aboriginal place declaration - World Heritage Areas, other historic/heritage areas, buildings or sites. - Wilderness areas identified or declared under the Wilderness Act 1987 - Areas of National environmental significance as identified under the Environmental Protection and Biodiversity Conservation Act 1999 - Areas affected by State Environmental Planning Policy No 44 - Koala Habitat

-Developers will:

-- investigate bird and bat habitat and flight paths.
-Advice should be sought from past studies, literature reviews, field investigations, local wildlife groups and NSW Office of Environment and Heritage and other NRM Agencies and then undertake the necessary assessments and document the impact and appropriate mitigation measures in the statement of environmental effects, environmental impact statement or supporting the development application - have regard to chapters 3.1 (European Heritage) and 3.2 (Indigenous Heritage and archaeology) of this plan. - have regard to the recommendations of the Goulburn Mulwaree Biodiversity Strategy 2007. - Noise amenity impact upon nearest existing or proposed dwelling is not to exceed 5dBA above ambient background noise or an absolute level of 35 dBA, whichever is greater.
+- Lands protected under the National Parks and Wildlife Act 1974 including National Parks, reserves and other areas covered by a Conservation Agreement or Aboriginal place declaration - World Heritage Areas, other historic/heritage areas, buildings or sites. - Wilderness areas identified or declared under the Wilderness Act 1987 - Areas of National environmental significance as identified under the Environmental Protection and Biodiversity Conservation Act 1999 - ↔ Areas affected by State Environmental Planning Policy {SEPP Biodiversity and Conservation 2021 (Chapter 3, Koala Habitat Protection 2020 or Chapter 4, Koala Habitat Protection 2021 as applicable). - Developers will: - investigate bird and bat habitat and flight paths.
+Advice should be sought from past studies, literature reviews, field investigations, local wildlife groups and NSW Office of Environment and Heritage and other NRM Agencies and then undertake the necessary assessments and document the impact and appropriate mitigation measures in the statement of environmental effects, environmental impact statement or supporting the development application - have regard to chapters 3.1 (European Heritage) and 3.2 (Indigenous Heritage and archaeology) of this plan. - have regard to the requirements of the NSW Biodiversity and Conservation Act 2016. - Noise amenity impact upon nearest existing or proposed dwelling is not to exceed 5dBA above ambient background noise or an absolute level of 35 dBA, whichever is greater.
 Notwithstanding, the minimum setback of towers from residential development shall be 350m. - To minimise visual impact, avoid locations where turbines are seen by many people.
-To this end towers are not to protrude beyond ridgelines within view of land visible from areas of existing and future closer settlement such as residential land, large lot residential land, the range of rural lifestyle blocks and the villages of Bungonia, Lake Bathurst, Tallong and Tarago.
+To this end towers are not to protrude beyond ridgelines within view of land visible from areas of existing and future closer settlement such as residential land, large lot residential land, and the range of rural lifestyle blocks and the villages of Bungonia, Lake Bathurst, Tallong and Tarago.
 Similarly, the visual impact of new transmission lines must be evaluated.